Good nutrition is important throughout our lives, but becomes especially essential during pregnancy.

 Synthetic vitamin E can be especially problematic.
 Research has linked synthetic vitamin E to DNA damage to the liver, hemorrhagic stroke, prostate cancer in men, and congenital heart defects in babies born to women taking large doses of vitamin E.

-Beta Carotene, the synthetic form of vitamin A, can cause problems too.
-Researchers found that synthetic beta carotene may actually block some of the mechanisms of vitamin A in the body, causing more vitamin A deficiency.
+Beta-carotene is an important precursor to vitamin A. Unfortunately, it’s synthetic form can cause problems.
+Researchers found that high amounts of synthetic beta-carotene may actually block some of the mechanisms of vitamin A in the body.